santhosh-tekuri/notes/algorithms/binary_search/fixed_point_in_sorted_array.md

-# Fixed Point in Array
+# Fixed Point in Sorted Array

 If `a[i]=i` then, `i` is called **fixed point**